The Hounds of Diana

 — Marion Woodman, The Ravaged Bridegroom

-As is evident by the namesake of this publication, the archetypal structure that gives rise to Artemis (known as Diana in the Roman tradition) is one that I hold near and dear.
-I have spoken before about my relationship to her1; how she activates my love of the wilderness, connection to animals, and the draw towards youthful feminine mysteries.
+As is evident by the namesake of this publication, the archetype that gives rise to Artemis (known as Diana in the Roman tradition) is one that I hold near and dear.
+I have spoken before about my relationship to her1, how she activates my love of the wilderness, connection to animals, and the draw towards youthful feminine mysteries.
 As Huntress, Artemis/Diana is always accompanied by dogs.
-They run alongside her through the forest; an extension of her focused intentions and thrill of the chase.
+They adventure alongside her through the forest, an extension of her focused intentions and thrill of the chase.

 This I also share with Artemis.
-From the time I was young, I conjured imaginary friends who took no human form, but rather that of the dog.
+From the time I was young, I conjured imaginary friends who always took the shape of a dog.
 I was deeply bonded to our family’s golden retriever mutt, a tawny-furred gentle soul by the name of Trapper.
 Wolves and hounds frequent my dreams, spontaneously arrive in active imagination and draw my attention in waking life.

-Woodman beautifully captures our complex relationship to these animals; in how they attune and mirror our inner world and offer themselves fully in companionship.
+Woodman beautifully captures our complex relationship to these animals, in how they attune and mirror our inner world and offer themselves fully in companionship.
 Yet this is not isolated to the dog alone.
-It seems a common phenomena that many of us have a draw to the animal world; feeling resonance to a particular creature that carries a part of our soul’s image.
+It seems a common phenomena that many of us have a draw to the animal world, feeling resonance with a certain creature that carries a part of our soul’s image.
 These familiars act as guides to the inner realm, as a reminder of our wild nature, and as symbols of powerful archetypal essences.

 Dogs seem to weave a thread that grounds me into the wholeness of my being.
-They have been present during times of initiation.
-They have offered a safe harbor in the throes of chaos.
+They have been present during times of initiation and have offered safe harbor while in the throes of chaos.
 When recurring images and experiences continue to crop up, I take notice, curious to understand the deeper significance and application to my life.

 The Mysterious Connections of Synchronicity